StackVista/stackstate-docs/setup/agent/k8s-network-configuration-proxy.md

-# Configuring StackState Kubernetes Agent to Proxy Connections
+# Configuring Rancher Observability Kubernetes Agent to Proxy Connections

-The StackState Kubernetes Agent allows you to configure HTTP or HTTPS proxy settings for the connections it initiates.
+The Rancher Observability Kubernetes Agent allows you to configure HTTP or HTTPS proxy settings for the connections it initiates.

-## Proxy for communication with StackState
+## Proxy for communication with Rancher Observability

-To configure the agent to proxy connections to the StackState backend, you can use Helm configuration.
+To configure the agent to proxy connections to the Rancher Observability backend, you can use Helm configuration.

 ### Helm Configuration